So, how many dates before you have sex with your new guy?

 I proud myself in being a millennial dating coach which means I know what it’s like to date in the modern world with swiping, ghosting and friends with benefits relationships.

 So do I think you should be exclusive before you have sex?

 If you are a woman who is actually looking for a relationship, these three words will help you discern: close thy legs. –Elite Daily

-Renowned relationship expert and dating coach Evan Marc Katz (who is a genius by the way, his advice is generally spot on) gives us a bit more insight on the above statement by saying:
+Renowned relationship expert and dating coach Evan Marc Katz gives us a bit more insight on the above statement by saying:

 The first thing you can do is understand that men look for sex and find love.
 We are driven by attraction and have zero trouble separating the physical act of sex from the feelings of love. – Evan Marc Katz

-Although lately there have been articles, like this one on Live Science, questioning whether or not Oxytocin has as much of an affect on this as we once thought.
+It was once thought that women couldn’t have casual sex because of Oxytocin.
+This is proving to be and less and less true.
+See this article on Live Science, questioning whether or not Oxytocin has as much of an affect on this as we once thought.

 The fact that it’s old school doesn’t make it bad advice and the perfect number of how many dates you should go on before you sleep with someone will be different for everyone.

 I would say it’s a good rule of thumb to wait until you’re exclusive if you want to play it really safe.

 But millennials and younger people don’t really work this way anymore.
 It’s not advice that is easily integrated into our modern lives.